nk12U/6-Layer-Neural-Network/README.md

 ```
 $ Do you save?
 Y-0 N-1

-if you want to save the weight
+if you want to save the weight and bias

-type 0
+$ 0
 ```

 ## Inference